weiji14/weiji14/README.md

 ### Kia Ora 👋

-I am a *Geospatial Data Scientist* at the [Antarctic Research Centre](https://www.wgtn.ac.nz/antarctic) in New Zealand.
+I am a *Geospatial Data Scientist* based in Aotearoa/New Zealand 🥝 currently in between a PhD and a Postdoc.
-My research focuses on the Antarctic ice sheet's dynamics, i.e. how fast can the ice flow, and how much sea level rise we should expect and plan for.
+My [research](https://github.com/weiji14/phdthesis) focuses on the Antarctic ice sheet's dynamics, i.e. how fast can the ice flow, and how much sea level rise we should expect and plan for.
 Specifically, I work on [mapping subglacial water in Antarctica](https://www.wgtn.ac.nz/antarctic/study/profiles/wei-ji-leong) using Machine Learning methods on Earth Observation satellite datasets,